HID Headlights 5th Gen 4Runner

 LED is street friendly, HID… not so much.

-Again, HID headlights are very bright.
+HIDs are very bright.
 They are so bright that oncoming traffic may view them as high beams.
 You shouldn’t let this one point throw HIDs out the window, though.
-With a realistic 5000K HID headlight, you should be fine on the road.
+With a 5000K HID headlight, you should be fine on the road as long as you aim your low beam headlights down.
 Basically, you won’t get flashed too often.
 There will always be that car here and there that will give you a flash.

 With many late model cars out there coming stock with pure white LED headlights, it is becoming more and more common to see brighter headlights on the road.
 With 5000K LED headlights, you will definitely have a better-looking color headlight along with better light output, but just make sure you are buying a quality brand.
 Weigh the pros and cons.
 LEDs require no adjustments while HIDs might force you into adjusting the tilt on your low beam housing.